DextApp/dext/docs/PLUGINS.md

 module.exports = {
   keyword: 'foo',
   action: 'openurl',
+  helper: function(q) {
+    // q is exposed when used as a function
+    // return a single item (see Item schema below) return {
+      title: 'Search for ' + q,
+      subtitle: 'This is the subtitle',
+    };
+  },
   execute: function(q) {
     // q is the query the user entered (excludes the keyword)
     // do something here like query a remote database to retrieve results